 - Something for the door – we’ve used wreaths, we’ve used baskets with flowers and all kinds of things be creative as you want to!

-Our cottage porch and the surrounding landscape is full shade unlike the front of Rosevine Cottage, which means we had to pick out different kinds of plants to use when decorating the porch.
-We needed plants that could hold up to being in a pot, loves the shade and can put up with our ridiculously hot and humid Tennessee summers.
+Our cottage porch and the surrounding landscape are full shade unlike the front of Rosevine Cottage, which means we had to pick out different kinds of plants to use when decorating the porch.
+We needed plants that could hold up to being in a pot, loves the shade, and can put up with our ridiculously hot and humid Tennessee summers.

 This year we went with red impatience that really thrive in our humidity in the window boxes.
 On either side of the door and on either side of the steps we placed hot pink planters with a mixture of shade-loving beauties.

 We also did something we’ve been wanting to do for years!
 We added some hanging planters!
 Seriously we’ve wanted to this since we moved in but the thought of drilling a hole through your ceiling for a hook seemed a little scary so we just never did it.
 Until now that is.
 We found these beautiful white begonias in hanging pots for $3 at Lowes over the weekend and decided it was time to face our biggest “decorating a porch fear”.
 And we love the way it came out!!

 Here are some more of our favorite shade-loving plants for a container garden:

 - Littletunia series petunias (make sure you check the tag, as some petunias need full sun)

 - Rex begonia

 Decorating a small porch can be a little tricky, a bench just will not fit comfortably not to mention a table.
 We went with two distressed white metal farmhouse style chairs, these chairs can be used indoor and outdoor and carry that farmhouse feel from our house out to our outbuilding.
 Also, these chairs are shockingly comfortable!
 We have a set around our dining room table and just love them.